 As venison is so lean, it works much better in recipes where it is marinated and long, slow cooked.
 Choose your marinade carefully as this will add flavors to your stew with red wine one of the best options.
 The wine imparts tastes that work so well with this meat.
 Here, the Venison is marinated in a herb, vegetable-infused stock, and wine overnight to add flavor and melt in your mouth texture and then simmered into a quick stew which has the wine added back in.

-- 1 cup chopped yellow or white onions
+- 1 cup yellow onions (or white onions, chopped)

 - 3/4 teaspoon salt